Veracruz: Natural resources

-Veracruz, a resource-rich state, plays a significant role in Mexico's economy.
-It hosts about 35% of the country's water supply, and is a key hub for oil production.
-While the state's mountains also contain unexploited coal, iron, gold, and silver reserves, its mining activity primarily focuses on non-metallic minerals such as calcium, feldspar, kaolin, marble, and silica.
+As a resource-rich state, Veracruz plays a significant role in Mexico's economy.
+It has about 35% of the country's water supply, and is a key hub for oil production.
+Although the state's mountains contain unexploited coal, iron, gold, and silver reserves, its mining activity focuses primarily on non-metallic minerals such as calcium, feldspar, kaolin, marble, and silica.
 The state ranks fourth in the country for non-metallic mineral output.
 In total, mining contributes 1.5% to the state's economy.

 Veracruz was a pioneer in both the extraction and refining of petroleum products.
 The state has about one-fourth of Mexico's petroleum reserves and ranks third in petroleum production.
 Most of this production is concentrated in the northern part of the state.
-Approximately 40000000 oilbbl of oil are produced each year and 109870000000 cuft of natural gas.
-Petrochemicals represent 28.1% of the state's manufacturing and ranks first nationally.
-There are 22 petrochemical plants, with the most important being La Cangrejera, Jáltipan de Morelos, Poza Rica, Cosoleacaque, Pajaritos and Minatitlán.
+Approximately 40,000,000 barrels (6,400,000 cubic meters) of oil are produced each year and 109870000000 cuft of natural gas.
+Petrochemicals represent 28.1% of the state's manufacturing, in which Veracruz ranks first nationally.
+There are 22 petrochemical plants, with the most important being Cosoleacaque, Jáltipan de Morelos, La Cangrejera, Poza Rica, Pajaritos, and Minatitlán.